-Carrying a amount
+Carrying amount

 Financial assets identified in other long-term investments 2023 2022

 Derivative instruments \$ 67,910 82,651 Carrying value approximates fair value

 Receivable for securities 3,052 1,151 Carrying value approximates fair value

 Joint venture 21,047 20,911 Carrying value approximates fair value

 Other invested assets 104,149 42,423 Carrying value approximates fair value

 Other 145,896 139,198

 Total other long-term investments \$ 342,054 286,334

-Carrying a amount
+Carrying amount

 Financial assets identified in other

 assets 2023 2022

 Accounts receivable due from external parties \$ 6,869 7,423 Carrying value approximates fair value

 Other 351,496 334,045

 Total other assets \$ 358,365 341,468

-Carrying a amount
+Carrying amount

 Financial liabilities identified in other

 liabilities 2023 2022

 Interest payable \$ 16,286 16,783 Carrying value approximates fair value

 Derivative liabilities 17,280 - Carrying value approximates fair value

 Collateral liabilities 47,360 58,860 Carrying value approximates fair value

 Investments in transit and payable for securities 874 10,579 Carrying value approximates fair value

 Other 361,773 601,676

 Total other liabilities \$ 443,573 687,898

-1 Items included in "Other" are not in the scope of ASU 2016-01, but are presented for reconciliation purposes to agree to the balance sheet caption.
+Items included in "Other" are not in the scope of ASU 2016-01, but are presented for reconciliation purposes to agree to the balance sheet caption.
 Included in this category are goodwill and property and fixed assets, which are measured in accordance with the methodology described in Note 3, and Federal Home Loan Bank ("FHLB") common stock, which is carried at amortized cost.
 Operating lease right-of-use assets and liabilities are carried at the present value of the remaining lease payments, discounted using the discount rate for the lease at the commencement date.
-For all remaining items in this classification, carrying value approximates fair value.
+For all remaining items in this classification, carrying value approximates fair value with similar credit ratings.
+Loans with similar characteristics are aggregated for purposes of the calculations.
+The Company has mortgage loans that are valued based on market observable quotes and are classified as Level 2.
+The Company has mortgage loans that are valued using internally obtained credit ratings and are classified as Level 3.